-Upon registration, Students Accounts will bill each student for the course/transportation costs associated with the program.
+Students will make payments to Student Accounts on dates established by the Office of International Education.
 Payment schedules will be posted on the OIE website.
 All payments will be made to Fitchburg State University via the Office of Student Accounts.
 All invoices from IEO providers are received and paid through the Office of Student Accounts.